-8085 Waste Management Graduate Course Master of Applied Science MAppSc
+8085 Waste Management Graduate Course

 Candidates are required to complete a course totalling at least 36 credits, made up of compulsory subjects, elective subjects and a project or a Research Project.
-The degree may be obtained internally on a full-time (normally 2 sessions of 18 credits) or partime (normally 4 sessions of 9 credits) basis.
+The degree may be obtained internally on a full-time (normally 2 sessions of 18 credits) or part-time (normally 4 sessions of 9 credits) basis.
 An external course program is also offered (normally over 4 sessions).
 Selection of subjects for formal course must be approved by Director.
 A candidate must normally complete 18 credits of core subjects.